Sarkozy to stick to budget goals in manifesto

 Sarkozy already has parliamentary approval for measures that would bring in 32 billion euros of additional income and he said he intended to secure the remaining 8 billion through new taxes on big companies and by making tax exiles pay contributions.

-Sarkozy had opted to delay his re-election programme until the last moment and instead unveil proposals one by one for maximum impact and to contrast with Hollande, who detailed a weighty programme in January based around raising taxes on the rich to fund investment in education and jobs.
+Sarkozy had opted to delay his re-election program until the last moment and instead unveil proposals one by one for maximum impact and to contrast with Hollande, who detailed a weighty program in January based around raising taxes on the rich to fund investment in education and jobs.

 The Socialists say the blow-by-blow campaign strategy makes Sarkozy look ill-prepared.
 Hollande's campaign chief Pierre Moscovici told LCI television it was irresponsible to give budget figures without explaining where they came from.